-Message Subclasses can implement several standard message formats.
-For example; The JavaMail API provides the MimeMessage class, which extends Message in order to implement the RFC822 and the MIME standard for Internet messages.
+Message subclasses can implement several standard message formats.
+For example, the JavaMail API provides the MimeMessage class, that extends Message in order to implement the RFC822 and the MIME standards.
 Implementations typically can construct themselves from byte streams and generate byte streams for transmission.

-A Message subclass instantiates a container object that holds message content, together with attributes that specify addresses for the sender and reipients, structural information about the message, and the content type of the message body.
+A Message subclass instantiates an object that holds message content, together with attributes that specify addresses for the sender and recipients, structural information about the message, and the content type of the message body.
 Messages placed into a Folder also have a set of flags that describe the state of the message within the folder.